If there is one thing I like to do, it is help people see the many ways they can live life better.

 Yoga, meditation, taking time to be still and just breathe – even in your car – for 5 minutes allows you to regroup, reassess, refocus.
 You do things more efficiently when you are focused, and relaxed.
 You live more deliberately when you take the time to be present.
 And often that presence comes when you slow down and quiet the noise.
 “Noise” is all around us, and it isn’t going anywhere.
 It’s up to you to be aware of it, and silence it for your own well-being.

-I think the new year (and really all new years to follow) should be all about doing.
+I think the new year (and all new years to follow) should be all about doing.
 Not about thinking or saying you will do something.
-Actually doing.

-“Doing” means you are actively trying on life.
+“Doing” means actively trying on life.
 Making progress, failing, and getting right back up and trying again.

 Doing allows you to become.
 It allows you to grow and learn.

-And to really live a better life that you love.
+And to live a better life that you love.